 For travellers who are feeling a little homesick, Al Frescos offers good old America fare that most western visitors will enjoy.
 From ribs, burgers and pizzas to tex-mex, steaks and fries with lashings of ketchup, Al Fresco's has it all.
 Open daily for breakfast lunch and dinner.

-With local cane furniture and low lighting and three storeys to choose from Lemongrass makes the perfect location for a romantic dinner in Ho Chi Minh City.
+With local cane furniture, low lighting and three storeys to choose from, Lemongrass makes the perfect location for a romantic dinner in Ho Chi Minh City.
 Its lunch menu's not bad either.
 This eatery has been serving local Vietnamese fare to visitors and locals for years and comes highly recommended.
 Serving healthy and light dishes, the menu is varied, incorporating seasonal flavours and ingredients and catering to all tastes.
-Try the soup or spring rolls and the deep-fried prawn in coconut batter - delicious!
+Guests should try the soup or spring rolls and the deep-fried prawn in coconut batter.
 Open daily for lunch and dinner.

-Start your night off at a rooftop bar or beer garden from where you can watch the sunset over the busy streets, where the flicker of streetlights and neon begin to come to life before heading out to District 1.
-Here the funky bars and fashionable clubs can be found, particularly on the streets around Dong Khoi and Hai Ba Trung.
-Travellers can expect to see many popular spots for expats and other westerners, where party goers can make use of the bar, dance floor pool tables and café.
-This will be a great way to ease into nightlife scene in Ho Chi Minh.
+Visitors can start their night off at a rooftop bar or beer garden, from where they can watch the sun set over the busy streets before heading out to District 1.
+Here the bars and fashionable clubs can be found, particularly on the streets around Dong Khoi and Hai Ba Trung.
+Travellers can expect to encounter many popular spots for expats and other westerners, where party goers can make use of the bar, dance floor and pool tables.

-When you start feeling more confident, why not try your hand at hitting those high notes at one of the many karaoke bars, for a night of fun and singing.
-Then head over to District 3, where you can attend one of the nightly live gigs, including local rock bands.
-But if you are after something special and really different, why not hop on one of the many dinner cruises that operate from District 1 and cruise down the Saigon River in style.
+When visitors start feeling more confident, they can try their hand at hitting those high notes at one of the many karaoke bars, for a night of fun and singing.
+Then they can head over to District 3, where they can attend one of the nightly live gigs, including local rock bands.
+But if travellers are after something special and really different, they should hop on one of the many dinner cruises that operate from District 1 and cruise down the Saigon River in style.
 This is the perfect way to relax and spend a lazy evening.

 Travellers should also note that many of Ho Chi Minh City's bars and nightclubs close early by big city standards, around midnight or when the last customer leaves so anyone looking to keep going until the early hours of the morning will be sorely disappointed.

-Travellers in Ho Chi Minh City will at first be overwhelmed with the amount of stalls and roadside vendors that cram the sidewalks and street corners, but there are plenty of bargains to be found amongst the usual tourists tat and counterfeit handbags.
+Travellers in Ho Chi Minh City will at first be overwhelmed with the amount of stalls and roadside vendors that cram the sidewalks and street corners, but there are plenty of bargains to be found among the usual tourist wares and counterfeit handbags.

-Best buys include silk clothing and other hand-woven fabrics, bamboo ware, ceramics and boxes and vases made from lacquer ware, while traditional Vietnamese hats can be found just about anywhere and tailor-made clothing is popular too.
+Best buys include silk clothing and other hand-woven fabrics, bamboo goods, ceramics, boxes and vases made from lacquer ware, while traditional Vietnamese hats can be found just about anywhere.
+Tailor-made clothing is also popular.

-Most of Ho Chi Minh City's shopping can be done from the local markets and street vendors where polite haggling is expected, especially at the Anh Dong Markets in District 5 or the Ban Thanh indoor market in downtown Saigon.
+Most of Ho Chi Minh City's shopping can be done from the local markets and street vendors where polite haggling is expected, especially at the Anh Dong Market in District 5 or the Ben Thanh indoor market in downtown Saigon.

-Shoppers looking for something a little more upmarket should head to Dong Khoi Street in District 1 where designer stores, boutiques, antique stores and jewellery stores abound while bargain hunters will also be pleased to know there is a duty-free store on Nguyen Hue Blvd in District 1 which specialises in duty-free items such as perfumes and colognes.
+Shoppers looking for something a little more upmarket should head to Dong Khoi Street in District 1, where designer stores, boutiques, antique stores and jewellery stores abound, though bargain hunters will be pleased to know there is a duty-free store on Nguyen Hue Boulevard in District 1, which specialises in duty-free items such as perfumes and colognes.

 Most shops in Ho Chi Minh City are open daily from 8am to 8pm.